laboon/CS1632_Spring2017/deliverables/4/deliverable4.md

 Understanding the details is left as an exercise for the reader.

-Any performance issues you find will NOT be the result of the Befunge code itself.
+Any performance issues you find will NOT be the result of the Befunge code itself or the graphical display (Swing components, e.g., MainPanel or RunButton).

 ## Compilation and Execution